-The worst part about being sick for me is that I’m usually left with a congested, ongoing cough for quite some time following the cold.
-This happens because I had whooping cough and bronchitis as a child and now I typically have to resort to using an inhaler a few times per day during the sickness… what a bother, right?!
-The cold generally goes straight to my chest and I’m left with an insurmountable amount of congestion/mucus.
+The worst part about being sick for me is that I’m usually left with a congested, nasty cough for quite some time following the cold.
+I had whooping cough and bronchitis as a kid, which now causes the symptoms to come back very easily.
+I’ll still use my inhaler when it gets to this point.
+Any cold I get generally goes straight to my chest and I’ll immediately become congested.

-From day one I’ve always tried my hardest to stay as natural as I can when I develop symptoms of any sort.
-For this reason, I resort to herbs and natural remedies.
+I’ve always tried my hardest to stay as natural as I can when I develop symptoms of any sort and resort to taking herbs and other natural remedies.

-The first thing to be aware of is keeping your immune system resilient all year round so that it’s ready to fight off any incoming bacteria or infection.
-While nearly 80% of your immune system lies within your gut, it’s so important to supply your gut with everything it needs to stay strong.
-I’m mainly talking about bacteria.
-There are tons of good bacteria that live inside and on our bodies to help it function properly.
-One of these is called probiotics.
-Probiotics are live microorganisms that are proposed to have a wide variety of health benefits, such as aiding in digesting and boosting immune health.
+Keeping your immune system healthy is so important all year round so that it’s ready to fight off any incoming sicknesses or harmful bacteria.
+While nearly 80% of your immune system lies within your gut, it’s crucial to supply it with everything it needs to stay strong.
+There are tons of good bacteria that live inside and on our bodies that help us function properly, one of these being live microorganisms called probiotics.
+Probiotics have a wide variety of health benefits, including aiding in digestion and boosting immune health.

-As soon as I get a runny nose and congestion starts forming in my chest, I immediately go straight to steam tents.
+As soon as I get a runny nose and the congestion starts forming in my chest, I immediately make a steam tent.
 It’s a great way to relieve pressure in the nasal canal and also allows you to sweat out toxins in your own makeshift sauna.
 It leaves you feeling detoxified, exfoliated and relaxed.

-How to: Boil a large pot of water, add 2 tbsp Franklin & Whitman’s Botanical Steam mixture (or essential oils) to a glass bowl and pour the boiling water over herbs/oils.
+How to: Boil a large pot of water, add 2 tbsp Franklin & Whitman’s Botanical Steam mixture (and/or essential oils) to a glass bowl and pour the boiling water over herbs/oils.
 Hold a towel open over your head, close your eyes and lean over the bowl of steaming water.
-Continue to breathe in deeply thru your nose, and inhale the steam for about 10-15 minutes.
+Continue to deeply breathe in through your nose and inhale the steam for about 10-15 minutes.

-I can go on for hours about how much I truly love the Gaia herbs products I use while I’m sick, not to mention the ones use on a daily basis.
-They offer so many awesome herbal supplements; it’s hard not to have an entire basket full of them in my pantry.
-Bronchial Wellness Tea is my favorite tea to consume when I develop any congestion or cough.
-I’m obsessed with the few flavors Gaia Herbs teas I’ve tried so far.
-Their selection typically has the same underlying flavor, but you can easily tell the different vapors and herbs that are included depending on what bodily system you’re trying to support.
+I can go on for hours about how much I love the Gaia herbs products I use while I’m sick, not to mention the ones use on a daily basis.
+They offer so many different herbal supplements, it’s hard not to have an entire basket full of them in your pantry.
+Bronchial Wellness Tea is my favorite to drink when I develop any congestion or cough.

 Black Elderberry Syrup is another I constantly take while I’m sick.
-The flowers and berries of elderberry plants (blue and black) are most often used medicinally.
-They contain flavonoids, which have been found preclinically to possess a variety of biochemical and pharmacological actions, including antioxidant and immunologic properties that have shown benefit in treating influenza, bacterial sinusitis, and bronchitis (Ulbricht et al., 2014).
+The flowers and berries of elderberry plants (blue and black) contain flavonoids, which have been found pre-clinically to possess a variety of biochemical and pharmacological actions, including antioxidant and immunologic properties that have shown benefit in treating influenza, bacterial sinusitis, and bronchitis (Ulbricht et al., 2014).
 I make sure to take Black Elderberry several times per day to reduce my symptoms.